Recently, pet food manufacturers have begun creating recipes containing exotic species and game meats.

 This allowed hunters and trappers to resume their activities, and alligator farms also began popping up around the South.
 But, while alligator meat is easier to obtain than it ever has been, it hasn’t been as readily available as chicken and other meats have over time.
 Additionally, there’s no guarantee that populations won’t fall again in the future, rendering the meat unavailable.

-This has led many manufacturers to avoid using it for fear of sourcing problems.
+This has led many large pet food manufacturers to avoid using it for fear of sourcing problems.

 2. Alligator meat isn’t produced in similar quantities to beef, chicken, pork or other common proteins.